 To see where each tent is, we hope you find this map of the site useful.

-Check in is between 4pm and 7pm.
+Check in is from 4.00pm onwards.
 Please note however that although your tent will be ready at 4.00pm the communal spaces (Cheat’s Kitchen, Showerblock and Petro) may not be.
 We therefore ask that if you plan to arrive before 5.00pm you only use your own tent until 5.00pm.
 Thank you.

 Our guests have always been wonderful about stripping their beds and taking their rubbish to the car park so please accept our thanks in advance.